adamheins/shadows/README.md

     against me, but there could be come bugs somewhere

 * idea: train a model to predict where the other agent is despite occlusions
+* differences between custom and rl_zoo implementations
+  - mine is about half the speed for some reason

 ## Possible other games
 ### Shooting Game